stevemcd1/stevemcd1.github.io/WolfWebs/events.md

 #### April 19, 2024
 Scott Duxbury, "A General Framework for Micro Macro Analysis in Social Networks"
- - Associate Professor of Sociology
- - University of North Carolina at Chapel Hill
+ - Associate Professor of Sociology, University of North Carolina at Chapel Hill

 #### April 12, 2024